Stuttgart Beer Festival: Germany’s Other Beerfest

 If you’re accustomed to Oktoberfest and the big 6 Munich Breweries, brace yourself, buck-o.
 You wont’ find any Spaten or Löwenbräu at the Stuttgart Beer Festival.
 Just like Oktoberfest has their own, so does the Cannstatter Volksfest.

-There are three different kinds of beer sold at the Stuttgart Beer Festival and you aren’t likely to find them anywhere else.
+There are four different kinds of beer sold at the Stuttgart Beer Festival and you aren’t likely to find them anywhere else.
 Let’s learn a little more about them, shall we? ⇣⇣⇣

 Fürstenberg: Fürstenberg beer dates back to the 13th century and traces its roots to deep in the Black Forest.
 Sounds like the start of a fairy tale, no?
 You can find Fürstenberg filling the litres at the Stuttgart Beer Festival’s Fürstenberg Festzelt and there alone.